evoluteur/evolutility-ui-jquery/README.md

 # Evolutility.js

 Evolutility provides a set of generic Backbone Views to browse, edit, filter, export and chart Backbone models and collections of different structures.
-With it you configure views with metadata instead of hand-coding templates, Javascript and CSS.
+With it you can make web applications by configuring views with metadata instead of hand-coding templates, Javascript and CSS.

 ## Demo apps